bigskysoftware/grugbrain.dev/index.md

 ## <a name="grug-on-saying-ok"></a>[Saying ok](#grug-on-saying-ok)

-sometimes compromise necessary or no shiney rock, mean no dinosaur meat, not good, wife mad
+sometimes compromise necessary or no shiney rock, mean no dinosaur meat, not good, wife firmly remind grug about young grugs at home need roof, food, and so forth, no interest in complexity demon spirit rant by grug for fiftieth time

-in this situation grug recommend "ok"
+in this situation, grug recommend "ok"

 "ok, grug build that feature"